 Compared to Disneyland and Walt Disney World, the characters on the boat spend a lot of time with each guest interacting with them personally, rather than it just being a quick photo op.
 This does make the wait a bit longer, but the characters and also Disney cast members who are managing the crowds, make the kids each feel so incredibly special that it’s worth it.

 We’ve just gotten back from our first cruise aboard the Disney Fantasy – a 7-night Caribbean cruise.
 The cruise was incredibly fun, but there was so much to learn beforehand to really get the most out of the experience.
-I’ve noted down all the tiny tips that I learned below to help you plan your own perfect Disney cruise, before you even get on board.
+When you’re planning your own Disney Cruise, tips and tricks like these will help you plan your own perfect cruise, before you even get on board.